tarantool/ansible-cartridge/doc/steps.md

 Install the delivered package on physical machines.

-Facts from steps completed before:
+variables from steps completed before:

 - `delivered_package_path` - remote path to file of delivered package.
   It's set in [deliver_package](#deliver_package) step.
 Also, it's set on role preparation if `cartridge_delivered_package_path` is specified.

-Input facts from config:
+Input variables from config:

 - `expelled` - indicates if instance must be expelled from topology (to determine if it's should be checked if instance should be restarted);